IBM/platinum-demos-dl/docs/300-business-automation-managing-and-securing-enterprise-content-at-scale/demo-preparation.md

 ***

-Click [here](/300-business-automation-managing-and-securing-enterprise-content-at-scale/demo-script) to go to the **Demo script** on the next tab.
+Click [here](/300-business-automation-managing-and-securing-enterprise-content-at-scale/demo-script) to access the **Demo script** on the next tab.